delfineonx/block-codeloader/README.md

 : The event in `ACTIVE_EVENTS` has no entry in `EVENT_REGISTRY`.
 Either rename the event in `ACTIVE_EVENTS` or add an entry to `EVENT_REGISTRY`.

 - <code>"Invalid active events: ..."</code></br>
-: 1) The event in `ACTIVE_EVENTS` has no entry in `EVENT_REGISTRY`.
+: 1) The event in `ACTIVE_EVENTS` has no entry in `EVENT_REGISTRY`.</br>
-: - Either rename the event in `ACTIVE_EVENTS` or add an entry to `EVENT_REGISTRY`.
+: Either rename the event in `ACTIVE_EVENTS` or add an entry to `EVENT_REGISTRY`.</br>
-: 2) The event was not wired to in-game callbacks on world code init (may happen if you change `ACTIVE_EVENTS` at runtime and then use reboot).
+: 2) The event was not wired up with in-game callbacks on world code init (may happen if you change `ACTIVE_EVENTS` at runtime and then use reboot).</br>
 : Either add the event in `ACTIVE_EVENTS` in real <code>World Code</code> or fix incorrect modifications for `ACTIVE_EVENTS` at runtime before rebooting.

 - <code>"Wait until current running boot session is finished."</code></br>
 : You called `CL.reboot()` while the another boot session is already in progress.
 Try again after it finishes.

 - <code>"Undefined error on events primary setup."</code> or <code>"Error on events primary setup - ..."</code></br>
-: Loader internal critical error.
-Ensure the configuration is correct or reinstall the loader source code (paste its minified version again).
+: Loader internal critical error (on world code init).
+Ensure the configuration is correct or reinstall the loader source code (paste its minified version again).</br>
-: (Or possibly interruption is occured on world code init).

 - <code>No code executes from my blocks.</code></br>
 : 1) Ensure block's `executionStatus` flag (or `default_execuion_status`) is `true`.</br>
 : 2) Use only anonymous or arrow function expressions assigned to your event handlers (callbacks), as global variables.
-Do not use function declarations for your event handlers (callbacks) names.
+Do not use function declarations with event (callback) names.

 - <code>Changed configuration (not in real `World Code`) but behavior didn't update.</code></br>
-: Modify `CL.configuration`, then always call `CL.reboot()` so the loader re‑reads/re-applies settings.
+: Modify `CL.configuration` object values, then always call `CL.reboot()` so the loader re‑reads/re-applies settings.

 - <code>Interrupted events are never retried.</code></br>
 : 1) Ensure the configuration is correct, the Interruption Framework setup for events is enabled (`event_manager.is_interruption_framework_enabled = true`).</br>